bgamari/ghc-wiki-import/garbage-collector-notes.md

-fem did not do an G1 collections.
+fem did not do any G1 collections.

 ## Compiling GHC